Fatemeh-Vahidnezhad/k-Nearest-Neighbors-KNN-from-scratch/README.md

 This implementation aims to provide a clear understanding of how the kNN algorithm works and can be customized to fit specific data science tasks.
 The k-Nearest Neighbors (kNN) algorithm operates in several distinct steps to classify new instances based on available data:

-Distance Calculation:
+**Distance Calculation**:
 First, the algorithm computes the distance between the data point in question (test data) and all the data points in the training set.
 Commonly, the Euclidean distance metric is used, although other metrics like Manhattan or Hamming can also be employed depending on the application.

-Sorting: Once distances are calculated, they are sorted in ascending order.
+**Sorting**: Once distances are calculated, they are sorted in ascending order.
 This sorting process helps in identifying the nearest neighbors quickly.

-Selecting Nearest Neighbors: From the sorted list of distances, the algorithm selects the top 'k' entries.
+**Selecting Nearest Neighbors**: From the sorted list of distances, the algorithm selects the top 'k' entries.
 These represent the 'k' closest training data points to the test data point.

-Majority Voting: Finally, the algorithm performs a majority vote among the selected neighbors.
+**Majority Voting**: Finally, the algorithm performs a majority vote among the selected neighbors.
 Each point votes for their class label, and the class receiving the highest number of votes is chosen as the final classification for the test data point.

 ## Features